What is culture? Essentially, it's the shared values, beliefs, or perceptions held by employees within an organisation.

 Your culture is a consequence of your values.
 So before you do anything else, you must establish your company values.

 Now you’ve nailed down your values, you must communicate them to your people.
-Only when this is done can they translate into company culture.
+Only

 One way of doing this is to get your people together for an afternoon and communicate your values in an engaging and inspiring way.
 Invite them to participate - this way they’ll be more likely to engage with your vision and contribute towards building your new culture.